-- 5.4 In order to make a complaint about a merger situation to CCCS, complainants may make use of the Complaint Form on CCCS's website.
-Alternatively, complainants may file a written complaint by emailing cccs_feedback@cccs.gov.sg.
-The complaint should include the following details: - a description of the relationship between the complainant and the merger parties or merged entity; - a concise explanation of the reasons for, and details of, the complaint, including details of the merger situation to which the complaint relates, when and how the complainant became aware of the merger situation, and (where possible) the relative market positions of the parties named in the complaint; and - available evidence directly related to the facts set out in the complaint, including appropriate copies of relevant correspondence, statistics or data which relate to the facts set out in the complaint (in particular, where they show developments in the market). - 5.5 CCCS may also contact the complainant to seek further information or clarifications.
+- In order to make a complaint about a merger situation to CCS, complainants may make use of the Complaint Form on CCS' website.
+Alternatively, complainants may file a written complaint by emailing ccs_feedback@ccs.gov.sg.
+The complaint should include the following details: - a description of the relationship between the complainant and the merger parties or merged entity; - a concise explanation of the reasons for, and details of, the complaint, including details of the merger situation to which the complaint relates, when and how the complainant became aware of the merger situation, and (where possible) the relative market positions of the parties named in the complaint; and